Rmiddaugh10/advanced_osint/docs/index.md

 # OSINT Framework Documentation

 Welcome to the OSINT Framework documentation.
-This comprehensive guide will help you understand, install, and effectively use our OSINT framework for security research and analysis.
+This comprehensive guide will help you understand, install, and effectively use the OSINT framework for security research and analysis.

 ## Getting Started

-If you're new to the OSINT Framework, we recommend starting with these guides:
+If you're new to the OSINT Framework, I recommend starting with these guides:

 1. [Installation Guide](guides/installation.md) - Complete instructions for setting up the framework
 2. [Usage Guide](guides/usage.md) - Learn how to use the framework effectively